Why Native Plants?

 The Burnsville Native Plant Market

-On May 21, 2016, the City will host its Second-Annual Native Plant Market as a way to encourage people to grow native plants in their yards.
+On May 20, 2017, the City will host the annual Native Plant Market as a way to encourage people to grow native plants in their yards.
 In addition to beautifying the community, native plants provide food for pollinators, help improve water quality, and require less care than traditional garden plants.

 Go to the Native Plant Market page for more details about the event.